-There is increasing evidence that 5-HTP can increase the endorphin levels, since serotonin regulates the production and release of endorphins.
+There is consistent evidence that 5-HTP can increase the endorphin levels, since serotonin regulates their production and release.

-Clinical studies showed a significant improvement of 71% of the patients suffering headaches
+Clinical studies showed a significant improvement of a 71% in patients suffering headaches

-A study about the effect of 5-HTP on headaches performed on 124 people who suffered from migraine showed that a 71% of these people experienced a significant improvement after taking 5-HTP.
+A study about the effects of 5-HTP on headaches conducted on 124 people who suffered migraines showed that a 71% of these people improved after taking 5-HTP.

-Researchers form the Institute of Pain Research and its treatment at the University of Milan found that between 77.4% and 93.5% of the patients suffering from chronic daily headaches, experienced an improvement when taking 5-HTP.
+Researchers form the Institute of Pain Research at the University of Milan found that between 77.4% and 93.5% of the patients suffering chronic daily headaches improved when taking 5-HTP.
 The trial lasted two months and the results improved constantly since the studied subjects took 5-HTP.

 Advice to relieve the headaches caused by the diet and lifestyle: